okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 ### Check your rate limits with Okta Rate Limit headers

 The Rate Limit headers that are returned when the client-based rate limit is enabled are very similar to the headers that are returned through the [org-wide rate limits](/docs/reference/rl-best-practices/).
-The difference is that the header value is specific to a given client rather than the org-wide rate limit values.
+The difference is that the header values are specific to a given client rather than the org-wide rate limit values.
 Okta provides three headers in each response to report client-specific rate limits.

 > **Note:** If a client-based rate limit is in **Log per client** or **Do nothing** mode, headers that are returned still reflect the org-wide rate limits.